It ain't over till the fat lady sings: Attribution

 In the same newspaper on November 26, 2006, Steve Blow followed up the discovery by contacting Bill Morgan about the incident:

 Bill vividly remembers the comment and the uproar it caused throughout the press box.
 He always assumed it was coined on the spot.
 "Oh, yeah, it was vintage Carpenter.
 He was one of the world’s funniest guys," said Bill, a contender for that title himself.

 The 1976 use of the phrase was discovered by Fred R. Shapiro, who published it in The Yale Book of Quotations.
-It had previously been attributed to sportswriter and broadcaster Dan Cook, who used the phrase after the first basketball game between the San Antonio Spurs and the Washington Bullets (now the Washington Wizards) during the 1978 NBA Playoffs.
+It had previously been attributed to sportswriter and broadcaster Dan Cook, who used the phrase after the first basketball game between the San Antonio Spurs and the Washington Bullets (later the Washington Wizards) during the 1978 NBA Playoffs.
 Cook used the line to illustrate that while the Spurs had won once, the series was not over yet.
 Shapiro called this a notable example of misattribution.